AKM: Hungary

 The AK-63 (also known in Hungarian military service as the AMM) is a Hungarian variant of the AKM assault rifle manufactured by the Fegyver- és Gépgyár (FÉG) state arms plant in Hungary.
 It is currently used by the Hungarian Ground Forces as its standard infantry weapon, and by most other branches of the Hungarian Defence Forces.

 China

 The Type 56 (56式自动步枪; literally; "Type 56 Automatic Rifle") also known as the AK-56, is a Chinese 7.62×39mm rifle.
 It is a variant of the Soviet-designed AK-47 (specifically Type 3) and AKM rifles.
 Production started in 1956 at State Factory 66 but was eventually handed over to Norinco and PolyTech, who continue to manufacture the rifle primarily for export.

 North Korea

 The Type 68 also known as Type 68 NK, is a North Korean version of the AKM, adopted in 1968 to replace the Type 58.
 It has no rate reducer.
 It has its own bayonet, which is based on the AK-47 bayonet, but it has a different pommel mount for it.
 These bayonets were also issued in Cuba, which have green scabbards instead of tan scabbards, which is used in the Korean People's Army.

+South Korea

+The DAK-47 is an exact copy of the AKM made by Dasan Machineries for export customers.